department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content.md

 We usually decide on applications within 30 days.

-You’ll get a Certificate of Eligibility (COE), or award letter, in the mail if we’ve approved your application.
+You’ll get a Certificate of Eligibility (COE), or decision letter, in the mail if we’ve approved your application.
 Bring this to the VA certifying official at your school.

 [More about what happens after you apply](https://www.va.gov/education/after-you-apply/)